 One European marriage tradition involves engraving a mate's name and the marriage date on the inside surface of wedding rings.

 In the Old Testament, it was a tradition that the bride stood on the groom's right hand side (Psalm 45:9).
 The right hand was thought a place of honor.
-Modern wedding tradition, however, places the bride on the groom's left side as they both face the person who officiates the ceremony.
-Why did the switch occur?
+Modern tradition, however, places the bride on the groom's left side as they both face the person who officiates the ceremony.
+Why and when did the switch occur?